-The Company factors the majority of its receivables with The CIT Group/Commercial Services, Inc., a subsidiary of CIT Group, Inc. ("CIT"), pursuant to a factoring agreement.
-In the event a factored receivable becomes uncollectible due to credit worthiness, CIT bears the risk of loss.
+The Company factors the majority of its receivables with The CIT Group/Commercial Services, Inc. ("CIT"), a subsidiary of CIT Group, Inc., pursuant to factoring agreements.
+In the event a factored receivable becomes uncollectible due to creditworthiness, CIT bears the risk of loss.
 The Company's management must make estimates of the uncollectibility of its non-factored accounts receivable.
-Management specifically analyzes accounts receivable, bad debts, customer concentrations, customer credit worthiness, current economic trends and changes in its customers' payment terms when evaluating the adequacy of its allowance for doubtful accounts.
-The Company's accounts receivable at June 28, 2009 totaled \$13.5 million, net of allowances of \$1.4 million.
-Of this amount, \$12.3 million is due from CIT under the factoring agreement, which represents the maximum amount of loss that the Company could incur if CIT failed completely to perform according to the terms of the factoring agreement.
+Management specifically analyzes accounts receivable, bad debts, customer concentrations, customer creditworthiness, current economic trends and changes in its customers' payment terms when evaluating the adequacy of its allowance for doubtful accounts.
+The Company's accounts receivable at September 27, 2009 amounted to \$14.9 million, net of allowances of \$1.4 million.
+Of this amount, \$13.3 million is due from CIT under the factoring agreements.
+The Company believes that the factored amounts could be offset against the Company's liability to CIT under its revolving line of credit and term loan if CIT failed completely to perform according to the terms of the factoring agreements.